Nicholas-Campbell/NVG-CPC/USAGE.md

 ##### `search_filepaths(VARCHAR(260) search_term)`

-Select all the filepath ID numbers and filepaths that match the specified search term.
+Select all the filepath ID numbers and filepaths that match the specified search term, using standard SQL pattern matching syntax (i.e. `_` matches a single character, and `%` matches zero or more characters).

 For example, the following query selects all filepaths containing the term `ghost`: